Step 2: Configure Flow Settings for your Tableau Server

 Use the tsm configuration set command with the following syntax to

 to enable flow failure notifications, run the following command:

 Note: This will enable email notification for both extract refresh failures and flow failures.

 After you are done setting values, you must run the following command:

 The pending-changes apply command displays a prompt to let you know this will restart Tableau Server if the server is running.
 The prompt displays even if the server is stopped, but in the case there is no restart.
 You can suppress the prompt using the --ignore-prompt option, but this does not change the restart behavior.

 On the General page under Settings, scroll to the Manage Notifications setting and select the notification types that you want site users to receive.

-Note: Recreate your notification settings when upgrading from 2020.4 or earlier to 2021.1 and later.
-Older notification settings are not automatically moved to the Manage Notifications setting.
+Note: Recreate your notifications settings when upgrading from 2020.4 or earlier to 2021.1 and later.
+Older notifications settings are not automatically moved to the Manage Notifications setting.

 Tableau Server Administrators can configure server and site level settings.
 Tableau Site Administrators can configure site level settings.